rubin-khadka/planner_nav_robot/README.md

 - Each subsequent marker's waypoint is connected to the next in the sorted sequence
 - This creates a directed path that the robot must follow in Phase 3

+### Phase 3: Targeted Navigation and Image Processing
+---
+After successful completion of Phase 2, the robot executes the final phase: navigating to each marker in sorted order and performing image processing.
+This phase uses the connected waypoint structure from Phase 2 to ensure sequential navigation from lowest to highest marker ID.

+**Key Components in Phase 3:**
+- **Sorted Marker Sequence**: Ascending order of markers from Phase 2
+- **Connected Waypoints**: Navigation path linking waypoints in sorted sequence
+- **Image Processing**: OpenCV-based marker annotation

+This phase employs three specialized nodes:

+#### 1. `navigate_to_marker`
+- **Function**: Navigation node triggered by the `navigate_to_marker` PDDL action
+- **Implementation**:
+  - Similar to `navigate_to_waypoint` but for marker-specific targeting
+  - Receives target marker ID and waypoint from the planning system
+  - Uses `nav2` for path planning to marker locations

+#### 2. `image_process_action`
+- **Function**: Performs image processing on detected markers
+- **Implementation**:
+  - Captures images when triggered after successful navigation
+  - Uses OpenCV to:
+    - Detect ArUco markers in the image
+    - Draw colored circles around detected markers
+    - Add annotation text with marker IDs
+  - Publishes processed images to `/aruco/processed_marker` topic

+#### 3. `get_plan_and_execute`
+- **Function**: Orchestrates Phase 3 execution
+- **Implementation**:
+  - Gets plan based on goals from Phase 2
+  - Coordinates `navigate_to_marker` and `image_process_action` for each marker
+  - Tracks completion status

+**Workflow in Phase 3:**
+1. Planning system gets plan with connected waypoint sequence
+2. For each marker in sorted order:
+   a. `get_plan_and_execute` triggers `navigate_to_marker` with current marker ID
+   b. `navigate_to_marker` guides robot to marker's waypoint
+   c.
+Visual servoing fine-tunes robot position to center marker
+   d. `image_process_action` captures and processes marker image
+   e.
+OpenCV processing includes detection, circling, and annotation
+   f.
+Processed image published to `/aruco/processed_marker` topic
+3. Sequence repeats for all markers in sorted list
+4. Mission completes when all markers processed

 ## Project Structure
 ```bash
 aruco_marker_robot/